 Our excellent results are due to the fact that we are the only clinics in Sussex to have chiropractors, physiotherapists and massage therapists working together to deliver the best care.
 This team approach is more effective at finding the cause of your hip pain and treating it effectively.

-If you are fed up with hip pain and finding working, daily chores, recreational activity or sleeping difficult then book a free consultation.
+If you are fed up with hip pain and finding working, daily chores, recreational activity or sleeping difficult then book a consultation.

 To find out more about the causes of hip pain and the best treatments read on.